rokuality/rokuality-python/README.md

 ```python
     driver.finder().find_element(By().text("text to find on screen"))
 ```
 In this example, the Rokuality server will capture the image from your device screen, and then perform an evaluation against the found text within that image and match it against your locator.
 If your locator text is NOT found, then a NoSuchElementException will be thrown.
-Note that this will use Google Vision's ocr engine which requires you have a valid VisionUI service account setup with Google.
-See [Using Google Vision](#using-google-vision-ocr) for those details.
-Additional OCR options are coming soon including support for Amazon Rekognition.
+Note that this will use Google Vision or Amazon Rekognition ocr engines as provided by your capability object.
+See [Using Google Vision](#using-google-vision-ocr) or [Using Amazon Rekognition](#using-amazon-rekognition-ocr) for those details.

 2) IMAGE - local image snippet file
 ```python